Back to Blog

-Reflections on emergency pediatric care.
+Reflections on Emergency Pediatric Care.
 Part 2/2

 Children can’t choose their circumstances and they can’t change how the emergency medical system works.
 It is up to the rest of us to make sure the emergency medical system is working for our kids and for the providers treating them.